My Ergonomic BATHROOM RENOVATION

 I’ve since installed this brushed nickel shower caddy that clips off to be cleaned in the dishwasher.

-To keep is visually unobtrusive, it’s positioned directly above the wall recess and in line with the mixer.
+It’s positioned directly above the wall recess and in line with the mixer.

 To finish the nib wall, I made a shelf from 19mm x 135mm DAR Tasmanian oak with mitred 30mm half-round dowel along the front to cover the top of the tiles and make it look more substantial.